Downtown Alive will return this summer with free concerts in Reading, PA!

 We'll also be announcing soon the food and beverage vendors we'll have lined up for the shows.
 Stay tuned!

-Downtown Alive is a free outdoor concert series designed to support the revitalization of downtown Reading, Pennsylvania.
-This concert series is funded by Berks County Community Foundation and Berks County Convention Center and produced with the help of the Reading Downtown Improvement District in partnership with Illusion Sound & Lighting.
+Downtown Alive presented by Weidenhammer is a free outdoor concert series designed to support the revitalization of downtown Reading, Pennsylvania.
+This concert series is produced with the help of the Reading Downtown Improvement District in partnership with Illusion Sound & Lighting and Red Tie Affairs.
 The series focuses on generating lively events, bringing commerce and new business in order to create a vibrant downtown.
 Downtown Alive provides an exciting atmosphere for the community to enjoy.

-Major funding for the concerts is provided by Berks County Community Foundation and Berks County Convention Center Authority, and Weidenhammer is the prime sponsor of the series, Savage 61 Chrysler Dodge Jeep Ram is the stage sponsor, and the DoubleTree by Hilton hotel is the hospitality sponsor.
+Major funding for the concerts is provided by Berks County Community Foundation and Berks County Convention Center Authority, and Weidenhammer is the Platinum Sponsor of the series.
+Greater Reading Chamber Alliance is another significant sponsor.
+The DoubleTree by Hilton hotel is the hospitality sponsor.
 Free parking is provided by the Reading Parking Authority.

 These concerts are free of charge and are adding to the growing momentum of activity in downtown Reading.
 Each concert features food vendors, beer and wine for sale, and a summer festival ambiance.